A Tale of Shipwreck and Lost Treasure

 The phenomenon is not new of course, except nowadays, Banks tend to just throw their hands up, and with the connivance of malleable politicians, slip their Fagan like digits into Jo Taxpayer’s pocket for more money.
 It has to be done – the ‘State would fail’ otherwise!

-This same old time-worn scenario was being played out in 1822, after a plethora of finance houses in Ireland and England were ‘going under’.
+This same old time-worn scenario was being played out in 1822, after a plethora of finance houses in Ireland, and less so in England, were ‘going under’.
 Promissory notes were being declined as a result of cash deficits – bad lending, and for reasons bankers couldn’t agree on, cash was becoming scarce.
 A number of measures were executed; reducing the return on government stocks, and the old reliable, the Navy Fund got a haircut.
 An organisation that always made good on its borrowings, but sometimes a little late, and sometimes at an altered rate of interest – downwards.

 Amongst the financial remedial measures taken were; consolidation of the old perennial ‘Sinking Fund’.
 An Irish Government’s modern equivalent, the ‘National Pension Reserve Fund’, was sucked dry to ‘save the country’ after banks threw their hands up once again in 2008.
 The latest fund sensitively re-branded, as the ‘Rainy Day Fund’.
 Banking or meteorologically speaking, I suspect the fund will suffer a similar fate at the same hands – and will eventually be sunk.